-CITA 342 VISUAL PROGRAMMING AND DEVELOPMENT TOOLS
+CITA 342 VISUAL PROGRAMMING AND DEVELOPMENT TOOLS Fall, 3 credit hours or permission of instructor.

 An introduction to the development of computer applications using rapid development tools such as Visual Basic or Visual C++.
 Emphasis will be on designing and managing graphical user interfaces, procedures, file management, debugging and testing.
 Two hours lecture and two hours lab per week.
-Prerequisite: Introduction to Programming (CITA 140) or permission of instructor.
+Prerequisite: Introduction to Programming (CITA 180)